Are you ready to change the world? The most strategic mission field in the world is calling your name.

 The CSU CMIT program’s focus is on training and raising up Chi Alpha personnel in team pioneering, planting foreign campus ministries, and small group based ministry.
 Whether looking at foreign missions, doing XA with your friends, or just want to gain some more experience in ministry before going into the marketplace we would love to see you at CSU!

-The Ohio Chi Alpha internship offers a variety of missional experiences across three distinct college settings in the same city under the same staff team—a public university (Wright State University), a private univeristy (University of Dayton), and a community college (Sinclair Community College).
+The Ohio Chi Alpha internship offers a variety of missional experiences across three distinct college settings in the same city under the same staff team—a public university (Wright State University), a private university (University of Dayton), and a community college (Sinclair Community College).
 Each intern will be exposed to an established ministry, an up and coming ministry, and a ministry on a strictly commuter campus.
-Each school provides it’s own challenges and opportunities for learning that will benefit the intern with a wide scope of skills and competencies, along side character and theological growth.
+Each school provides its own challenges and opportunities for learning that will benefit the intern with a wide scope of skills and competencies, alongside character and theological growth.

 Edinboro State University